pku-software/ai-api/README.md

-# An simple web server for calling openai APIs
+# An simple web server for calling OpenAI APIs

-This is a simple web server for calling openai APIs.
-It is designed for PKU software course (aka. 软件设计实践) project.
+This is a simple web server for calling OpenAI APIs, designed for PKU software course (aka. 软件设计实践) mid-term project.

-**Warning: The project is finished in a harry, filled with awful practices.**
+**Warning: The project is finished in a hurry, filled with awful practices.**

 **DO NOT LEARN FROM IT.**